liwang-umn/math/_pages/publications.md

 ## Publications

 ### Preprints:
+Controlling instability in the Vlasov-Poisson system through moment-based optimization (with J. Lu and J. Calder), *submitted*. [arXiv](https://arxiv.org/abs/2508.18412)

+The Evolution of Pointwise Statistics in Hyperbolic Equations with Random Data (with A. Chertock, P. Degond and A Sagiv), *submitted*. [arXiv](https://arxiv.org/abs/2507.11399)

 Inverse Problems Over Probability Measure Space (with Q. Li, M. Oprea and Y. Yang), *submitted*. [arXiv](https://arxiv.org/abs/2504.18999)

 A fast Fourier spectral method for wave kinetic equation (with K. Qi and L. Shen), *submitted*. [arXiv](https://arxiv.org/abs/2503.12805)